gemadam/SE-final-project/README.md

 - Conflict resolution dialog should allow user to specify a new name of the file, skip or replace it.

+- The programme will work for every user of the operating system.

 - The user must have permissions to the directory and its files in order to perform the flattening process.
 If the user does not have such rights, the program should display an appropriate message and ask the user if he wants to continue the process only for folders and files to which he has rights in the source path.

 - The files are copied to the new location and are removed from the old location along with any nested folders.